cr0ll/specialvault/README.md

-# specialvault
-default vault for my projects
-and I just a guy who doing code for himself
+Doing code for myself :)